jamaral14/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 Follow the below instructions to download this project for Windows (This instructions could be different for Mac) and I used gitpod to do my project.

-1. Start with [gitpod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template) provides extensions and tools.
+1. Start with [gitpod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template) provides extensions and tools for  for Code Institute students.
 Open the gitpod tempate and install Django:
 `pip3 install django==1.11.24`